 As experience and customer satisfaction are gaining importance in the financial landscape, a gap has opened up between what traditional banks offer and what their customers expect from them.
 So, neobanks are willing to fill that niche in the market.

-These digital entities owe their rapid growth and low costs to technology: since they do not have branches, maintenance costs are very low, which translates into lower commissions and a more dynamic service for customers.
+These digital entities owe their rapid growth and low costs to technology: since they do not have branches, maintenance costs are very low, which translates into lower commissions and more dynamic service for customers.

 In addition, the fact that all transactions are made online means that neobanks can occupy a market niche unattended by traditional banks.